 The preliminary hydrogeological program, conducted in 2007, was followed by a comprehensive hydrogeological characterization of the site in the summer of 2008.
-The comprehensive hydrogeological program involved pumping of four high capacity dewatering wells located along the perimeter of the proposed open pit mine and monitoring the hydrogeologic response in these wells and in 24 observation wells.
-Long-term pumping tests were conducted to lower the hydraulic heads within the limestone (LS) unit significantly below the limestone-overburden contact (i.e. allow its conversion from a confined to an unconfined aquifer).
+The comprehensive hydrogeological program involved the pumping of four high capacity dewatering wells located along the perimeter of the proposed open pit mine and monitoring the hydrogeologic response in these wells and in 24 observation wells.
+Long-term pumping tests were conducted to lower the hydraulic heads within the limestone (LS) unit significantly below the limestone-overburden contact (i.e. allow its conversion from a confined to an unconfined aguifer).
 Results of the long duration pumping test program were used to develop a conceptual hydrogeological model of the Site and a groundwater flow model of the proposed open pit area.
-The primary focus of the hydrogeological study was to estimate the configuration of the dewatering well system required for the operation of the proposed mine pit; to estimate the total required pumping rate for dewatering; and to estimate the extent of the drawdown cone created during open pit mining.
-The hydrogeological study concluded that a total of 12 dewatering wells completed in both the limestone and sandstone aquifers, at distances of approximately 300 m to 400 m along the crest of the ultimate pit, will be required to operate simultaneously.
-The total quantity of groundwater likely to be generated by these wells is 40.000 m/day (7,300 USgpm).
-The average pumping rate for an individual well is estimated to be 3,300 m/day (600 USgpm).
+The primary focus of the hydrogeological study was to estimate the configuration of the dewatering well system required for the operation of the proposed mine pit; to estimate the total required pumping rate for dewatering; and to estimate the extent of the drawdown cone created during open pit mining. hydrogeological study concluded that a total of 12 dewatering wells completed in both the limestone and sandstone aquifers, at distances of approximately 300 m to 400 m along the crest of the ultimate pit, will be required to operate simultaneously.
+The total quantity of groundwater likely to be generated by these wells is 40,000 m3/day (7,300 USgpm).
+The average pumping rate for an individual well is estimated to be 3,300 m3/day (600 USgpm).

-Project effects on groundwater are essentially associated with pit dewatering potentially resulting in groundwater table depression and reduced base flows in Oakley Creek.
-However, since results have shown that there is no connection between the Oakley Creek and the underlying limestone and sandstone aquifers, no effects are expected.
-Still, based on follow up studies of effects of reduced low flows on fish habitat, options to reduce groundwater pumping or return more water from the Polishing Pond to Oakley Creek will be evaluated.
+Project effects on groundwater are essentially associated with pit dewatering potentially resulting in groundwater table depression.
+However, the hydrogeological results have shown that there is no connection between the Oakley Creek and the underlying limestone and sandstone aquifers, no effects are expected.
+Still, based on follow up studies of effects of reduced low flows on fish habitat, options to reduce groundwater pumping or return more water from the dewatering wells to Oakley Creek will be evaluated.
+However, based on the existing information derived from the hydrogeological investigation, there will be no negative impacts on the Oakley Creek.